Jah Ying Chung

 “I remember talking about Bangladesh, how if the sea level rises and there is flooding, [there is a] lack of infrastructure to ensure the wellbeing of everyone, especially those living near the coast,” she says.
 “These kinds of issues were very fascinating to me ever since high school.”

-Jah Ying Chung, a food researcher in China, stands at the entrance to a wet market.
-Jah Ying is the co-founder of The Good Growth Co., which researches Chinese consumers' attitudes toward food and works in the plant-based/alternative protein and animal welfare spaces.
-Hong Kong, China, 2022. #unboundproject / We Animals Media
+Jah Ying Chung, an Asian food systems researcher and entrepreneur, stands at the entrance to a wet market.
+Jah Ying is the co-founder of The Good Growth Co., a market research and strategy design consultancy that helps companies and food systems organizations expand in Asia.
+Hong Kong, China, 2022. #unboundproject / We Animals

 Chung’s first project was a platform to help student groups in Asia fundraise and connect with corporate sponsors.
 “The mission originally was to empower students so they could do more on campus, and hopefully that leads to more meaningful things when they graduate.”
 But eventually, Chung wanted to do more.
 She sold the company after five years and began searching for her next venture.